-Cinco de Mayo isn’t exactly around the corner.
-But hey – you can never have enough salsa, right?
 Fresh, crisp, and so flavorful, pico de gallo, also known as salsa fresca, is a raw version of salsa.
 Like any dish that is made all over the world, there are many variations of pico de gallo.
 This recipe is very simple, using a base of sweet tomatoes, tangy onions, hot herbaceous chilies and aromatic cilantro, all mixed with a splash of zesty lime juice a a generous quantity of salt.

 This fresh salsa works not only as a topping for corn chips, but also as an amazing filling for wraps.
 I put one together with smoked tempeh, fresh arugula, guacamole, and a generous serving of the pico de gallo.
 Delicious!
 Add some quinoa and you’ve got an incredible summer salad.
 Fold it into an omelet and you’ve got yourself a filling breakfast.
-Who says that pico de gallo is limited to only Mexican foods?

 Tips for Making the Best Pico de Gallo

-Tomatoes – the key to amazing pico de gallo is using the freshest and most flavorful tomatoes you can find.
+The key to an amazing pico de gallo is using the freshest and most flavorful tomatoes you can find.
 Plum tomatoes are the best because they have a lot more ‘meat’ to them than seeds and gel.
 They also seem to hold up a bit better after they’ve been salted.
 The next best option are cherry tomatoes or grape tomatoes.
 It’s better to start with less juicy tomatoes rather than seed juicier tomatoes as a way to control the liquid.
 Tomato seeds contain three times more flavor compounds, called glutamates, than the tomato flesh.
 So when you throw out the tomato seeds, you throw out a lot of the flavor too.

-Chili peppers – for chili peppers, I prefer medium-spicy jalapeños while my husband prefers spicy serranos.
+For chili peppers, I prefer medium-spicy jalapeños while my husband prefers spicy serranos.
 Jalapeños and serranos are the two most popular fresh chilies in the US and Mexico.
 However, you can experiment with other peppers and chilies.
 For mild pico de gallo, try yellow or orange bell peppers instead of hot peppers.
 For fiery hot pico de gallo, go with habaneros.
 To control the heat, remove the seeds and membranes, which are the spiciest parts of chilies.

-Cilantro – fresh, finely-chopped cilantro is one thing that can improve any pico de gallo.
+Fresh, finely-chopped cilantro is one thing that can improve any pico de gallo.
 The combination of cilantro and tomatoes is one of the most traditional and popular condiments in Latin America.
 However, some people hate cilantro.
 In a genetic survey of almost 30,000 people published by Cornell University, researchers were able to pinpoint a variation on the genes of those who admit to finding the herb repulsive.
 So consider whoever you’re going to be serving the pico de gallo to.
 Some prefer more, others less (or none).

-Limes – hands down, key limes are the way to go.
+Hands down, key limes are the way to go.
 Of a Mexican origin, key limes impart unique tanginess and authentic flavor.
 If you can’t find key limes, any limes will do.
 Just keep in mind that limes vary in tartness so first try half of the lime juice called for in the recipe.

-Salt – of course we need to add salt.
+Of course we need to add salt.
 Chefs love their kosher salt and so do I. However, in this recipe I prefer finely ground sea salt because it dissolves quickly compared to the grainier kosher salt.